 - ❖ Technical infrastructure software and hardware

 - Technology Maintenance

 - Learning Management System Moodle

-- ❖ ProctorU Online secured examination
+- ProctorU Online secured examination

-- \ McGraw-Hill Connect
+- McGraw-Hill Connect.

 - EBooks

 - Faculty and student resources

 - Computer Lab and Deep Freeze

 - ❖ Office 365

 - Student Information System (SIS)

 Graduation Fee: A \$150.00 graduation fee is charged in the final quarter of enrollment.
 All students will be charged a graduation and commencement fee regardless of their attendance at the ceremony.
 The graduation fee is due in the first two (2) weeks of the final quarter of enrollment.
-Graduation fees are non-refundable and are not covered by financial aid.
+Graduation fees are non-refundable and may be covered by financial aid.
 This fee includes:

-- \ Administrative student graduation audit review - ❖ An official commencement ceremony - \ Cap, Gown, and Tassel - ❖ Awards and Honor Cords - Official diploma indicating degree earned - Additional official diplomas are available for purchase in the Registrar's Office - Diploma covers presented at the ceremony (covers provided to only those attending the ceremony) - Additional diploma covers are available for purchase in the Registrar's Office
+- Administrative student graduation audit review - ❖ An official commencement ceremony - Cap, Gown, and Tassel - ❖ Awards and Honor Cords - Official diploma indicating degree earned - Additional official diplomas are available for purchase in the Registrar's Office - Diploma covers presented at the ceremony (covers provided to only those attending the ceremony) - Additional diploma covers are available for purchase in the Registrar's Office - Official Transcript - Additional official transcripts are available for purchase in the Registrar's Office